meetrais/Toastmaster-Gen-AI-RAG/README.md

 1. In Azure plugin click on + sign to create new Azure resource, select "Create Container Apps Environment" option and then follow the steps.
 ![image](https://github.com/meetrais/Toastmaster-Gen-AI-RAG/assets/17907862/90cd3a8c-fb3c-4726-9130-835d6ff087b0)

 2. Once your Container Apps Environment is created, right-click on it and select "Create Container App" and follow the steps.
 Select "Container Registry" option and use 5000 for port.
+While doing this select ACR and Image of backend app.

 ![image](https://github.com/meetrais/Toastmaster-Gen-AI-RAG/assets/17907862/9c38ed68-4c0f-4da6-bd6c-59b859319926)